Below is a list of frequently asked questions regarding Camp Spark.

 Northwest Association for Blind Athletes [NWABA] staff work tirelessly to provide all of our programs, including all Camp Spark sessions, at no cost to our athletes and campers.
 Donations are always appreciated but never required.
 These donations allow us to continue to expand the impact of Camp Spark.

 Registration for some Camp Spark sessions is limited to residents of the states in which they are held.
 Others are limited to campers selected by NWABA staff because of the structure of the session.
 NWABA staff are working to expand the number and type of Camp Spark sessions.
+Please reach out directly if your camper lives out of state to determine eligibility.

 Yes!
 All Camp Spark sessions are overnight.
 There are both weeklong and weekend sessions of Camp Spark, all of which are overnight.